On this pageOverview

 Most frameworks give AI tools too much freedom.
 State can live anywhere, effects can happen anywhere, and there’s no canonical structure to follow.
 The result is generated code that works but doesn’t hold up.

 Foldkit’s architecture changes this.
-The Elm Architecture enforces a rigid, yet expressive structure (Message → update → Model → view → Command) where every piece has a canonical shape and a canonical place.
+The Elm Architecture enforces a rigid, yet expressive structure where every piece has a canonical shape and function.
+Side effects are encapsulated in exactly six places: Commands, Mount Effects, flags, Subscription streams, Resources, and ManagedResources.
+Every Message routes back through update.
 The same constraints that make your code correct make it machine-legible.

 This isn’t a bolt-on.
 It’s a consequence of the architecture.

-For the best experience, clone the Foldkit repository as a git submodule in your project:
+For the best experience, vendor the Foldkit repository into your project as a git subtree:

 This gives the AI access to the Foldkit source code, the examples, and this documentation site: real patterns it can learn from and apply to your code.
-The starter template includes an AGENTS.md with Foldkit conventions and a .ignore file that keeps the submodule out of your editor’s file tree.
+Unlike a submodule, a subtree is checked into your repository, so a fresh clone (your teammate, a CI runner, a cloud agent) has the source on disk immediately.
+The starter template includes an AGENTS.md with Foldkit conventions and a .ignore file that keeps the vendored source out of your editor’s file tree.

 Foldkit ships a skills plugin for Claude Code that encodes Foldkit’s conventions, patterns, and quality standards into agent workflows.
 The skills reference the actual example code in the Foldkit repository, so the generated output stays in sync with the framework as it evolves.